norcams/iaas/docs/team/operations/local-repo.rst

   snapshot run (check crontab for details).
 This is normally scheduled for some time after the nightly mirror job.

-* Data stored in any of the two local repositories are instantly accessible when accessed using the direct URL's as listed above.
+* Data stored in any of the local repositories are instantly accessible when accessed using the direct URL's as listed above.